 You will often see them reposting customer reviews and selfies across their own channels as part of their marketing mix.

 Have you noticed just how normalized and mainstream men’s beauty routines have become lately?
-It is growing tremendously as a beauty marketing trend.
+It is growing tremendously as a beauty advertising trend.

 Men’s grooming products will hit USD 75.09 billion by 2029.